The New Status Qvo? SN 2021qvo is Another 2003fg-like Type Ia Supernova with a Rising Light-Curve Bump: Host-galaxy Properties

 Compared to the larger population of SNe, SN\,2021qvo is relatively unique.
-It has a mass lower than 98.7\% of SN\,Ia hosts measured by {\tt Blast}, and 99.5\% of transients overall.
+It has a mass lower than 98.7\% of SN\,Ia hosts measured by {\tt Blast}, and 99.5\% of transients overall; the comparison set includes 5408 spectroscopically classified SNe, of which 3943 are SNe\,Ia and eight have been classified as 2003fg-like.
 Its sSFR is somewhat less extreme; it is higher than 84\% of SNe\,Ia and 81\% of all transients.
 Lastly, SN\,2021qvo's host-galaxy metallicity is lower than 87\% of transient hosts measured by {\tt Blast}, and 89\% of SNe\,Ia.\footnote{The comparison sample of {\tt Blast} hosts is primarily sourced from magnitude-limited Transient Name Server discoveries, and we do not rigorously evaluate the selection effects in this work.
-If we restrict to blindly-selected TNS-sourced transients, the results are nearly identical.}
+If we restrict to blindly-selected TNS-sourced transients, the results are nearly identical.
+While we we have not fully vetted the individual {\tt Blast} results for this comparison, the overall trends are reliable.}